Popular music in Yugoslavia: Disco

 The disco craze spread around the world in the 1970s, conquering Yugoslavia as well.
 Similarly to the disco movie Saturday Night Fever, Zdravko Čolić became a sort of "Yugoslav John Travolta" dancing in stadiums across the country, dressed in a tight white suit and the then-fashionable bell-bottoms.
 At the legendary concert at the Belgrade stadium Marakana on September 5, 1978, about 70,000 people gathered to see him.
 The concert was also attended by representatives of a West German record label.
 Impressed by Čolić's popularity they offered him a record contract.
 He released the songs "Jedina" and "Zagrli me" for the Western German market and also an English language single featuring the songs "I'm not a Robot Man" and "Light Me". Čolić was offered to move to West Germany and start a career there, but he refused favouring the popularity he had at home.
 His song about a relationship with a posh girl "Pusti, Pusti modu" became a nationwide disco megahit in 1980.
 Despite that the disco fashion soon faded, Čolić continued his successful career as a pop music singer occasionally using folk music elements and remained popular in the former Yugoslav countries up to this day.

 This era also brought in a one-hit wonder called Mirzino Jato, labeled by the media as kitschy euro disco band obviously influenced by Boney M., who were quite popular in Yugoslavia, especially after their only male member Bobby Farrell married a girl from Skopje's predominantly Romani inhabited municipality Šuto Orizari.
-Mirzino Jato's style encompassed the deep, subwoofer shaking voice of Sarajevo opera and classical choir singer Mirza Alijagić and the three sexy back vocalists called "Jato" (trans.
-Flock).
+Mirzino Jato's style encompassed the deep, subwoofer shaking voice of Sarajevo opera and classical choir singer Mirza Alijagić and the three back vocalists called "Jato" (English: Flock).
 Music was written and produced by Divlje Jagode guitarist Sead Lipovača, while the author of most lyrics was Marina Tucaković, who later wrote lyrics for other musical styles.
 Despite their huge popularity at the time, Mirzino Jato never got past the first album.
 Its only considerable hit was "Apsolutno tvoj".

 One of the best known dance songs in this period was also the Dado Topić's opening track of the 1979 film Nacionalna klasa starring Dragan Nikolić as Floyd, the fanatic car racer.